-What is A Goal?
+What Is A Goal?

 A goal is an object of a person’s ambition or effort; an aim or desired result.
 Statistics say 92% of people never achieve their goals.
-This could be because they have not effectively planed their goals, and when you fail to plan, you plan to fail.
+This could be because they have not effectively planned their goals, and when you fail to plan, you plan to fail.

 It is very important to teach your children how to plan and achieve their goals so they can get what they truly want in life.